LEADING OFF: Cole vs Bieber, A's aim for 13th straight win - WTMJ

 As pitching matchups go, this one is aces.

-Two of baseball’s best arms square off in Cleveland, with New York’s Gerrit Cole starting against Shane Bieber.
+Two of baseball’s best pitchers will square off in Cleveland with New York’s Gerrit Cole starting against Shane Bieber.

 “I wouldn’t mind it unfolding like that again,” Yankees manager Aaron Boone said with a smile.

-Bieber has 48 strikeouts and is the first pitcher to fan 10 or more in his first four starts of a season.
+Bieber has 48 strikeouts and is the first pitcher to fan 10 or more in his first four starts.
 He’s aiming to match Hall of Famer Randy Johnson’s record of 17 straight starts with at least eight Ks.

 ROLLING A’S